Name: Paul Pender

 Boxing Record: click

-A local Boston middleweight.
-Al 'Red' Priest, had watched him box as an amateur and recommended him to Johnny Buckley, a manager who had previously looked after world heavyweight champion Jack Sharkey and the middleweight claimant Lou Brouillard.
+A local Boston middleweight, Al 'Red' Priest, had watched him box as an amateur and recommended him to Johnny Buckley, a manager who had previously looked after world heavyweight champion Jack Sharkey and middleweight claimant Lou Brouillard.
 Buckley liked what he saw, and engaged Al Lacey as trainer.

 It was a partnership that was to endure to the end of Pender's career, although the team was later augmented by Boston lawyer John Cronin.

-However, the competitive urge was still there and. in August 1954, Pender eased back with a 10-round points win over Larry Villeneuve.
-He underwent an operation to remove a piece of floating hone from his hand. but any hopes that the problem had been solved evaporated when he broke his hand again. outpointing Ted 0lla.
-He followed that victory with a fourth-round knockout of Freddie Mack, a colourful character who enjoyed a modestly successful career as a pop singer after settling in Britain when his boxing career was over.
+However, the competitive urge was still there and, in August 1954, Pender eased back with a 10-round points win over Larry Villeneuve.
+He underwent an operation to remove a piece of floating bone from his hand.
+But any hopes that the problem had been solved evaporated when he broke his hand again outpointing Ted Olla.
+He followed that victory with a fourth-round knockout of Freddie Mack, a colorful character who enjoyed a modestly successful career as a pop singer after settling in Britain when his boxing career was over.

 MORE HAND PROBLEMS

-A win over Fullmer would have propelled Pender into the ratings. but instead he endured a nightmare when they met in Brooklyn. in February 1955.
+A win over Fullmer would have propelled Pender into the ratings.
+Instead, he endured a nightmare when they met in Brooklyn in February 1955.
 Pender broke his left hand in the fourth round and his right in the sixth.
-It speaks volumes for his courage that he managed to survive a knockdown to last the full 10 rounds against such a powerful and dangerous opponent.

 Despite all the disappointments and setbacks, Pender still nursed his dream of success in the ring, even though he had managed only six fights in seven years.
-In late 1958, he launched one last comeback. and his first six opponents failed to go the distance.
-His hand problems seemed to have righted themselves, and in March 1959 he had a break of a more welcome sort, when he was matched with TV favourite Ralph 'Tiger' Jones.
+In late 1958, he launched one last comeback.
+His first six opponents failed to go the distance.
+His hand problems seemed to have righted themselves, and in March 1959 he had a break of a more welcome sort, when he was matched with TV favorite Ralph 'Tiger' Jones.

-Jones was amazingly popular on TV, with around 50 of his fights being screened, and two months before facing Pender he had outpointed Joey Giardello.
+Jones was amazingly popular on TV, with around 50 of his fights being screened.
+Two months before facing Pender he had outpointed Joey Giardello.
 Although a rank outsider, Pender boxed brilliantly to win an easy decision, and his success continued when he outpointed Jackson Brown, in August 1959, to win the New England title.

-Meanwhile, world champion Sugar Ray Robinson was in trouble for not defending the title he had regained from Carmen Basilio in March 1958.
-The NBA had declared his title vacant and matched Fullmer and Basilio for their version.
+Meanwhile, World Champion Sugar Ray Robinson was in trouble for not defending the title he had regained from Carmen Basilio in March 1958.
+The National Boxing Association had declared his title vacant and matched Fullmer and Basilio for their version.
 Fullmer won and carried the backing of most of the American states, although Britain and Europe followed the lead of the New York Commission and continued to recognize Robinson.
-Massachusetts, Pender's home state. was one of the few to line up behind New York.
+Massachusetts, Pender's home state, was one of the few to line up behind New York.

-Pender went into the challenge against Robinson, in January 1960, as a 6-1 underdog, yet he had so much self-belief that he put $2,000 on himself to win and promised to retire and join the police force if he lost.
+Pender went into the challenge against Robinson, in January 1960, as a 6-1 underdog.
+Yet he had so much self-confidence that he put $2,000 on himself to win and promised to retire and join the police force if he lost.

 Robinson, at 39, knew he would struggle over the 15-round course and gambled on a quick finish, throwing everything at the challenger in the opening round.
 Pender, with the backing of 10,680 of his fellow Bostonians, rode out the storm, dominated the later stages of the fight and took the middleweight championship on a split decision.

-It was a costly night for Robinson. who had turned down a $500,000 guarantee from Madison Square Garden for a defense against Gene Fullmer in favour of his $83,311 pay cheque against Pender.
-'Pender was moving away for seven rounds,' he explained.
-'Guess he figured I'd tire later on.
-Maybe he was right ?
-I just couldn't seem to get going.'
+It was a costly night for Robinson, who had turned down a $500,000 guarantee from Madison Square Garden for a defense against Gene Fullmer in favor of his $83,311 paycheck against Pender.
+"Pender was moving away for seven rounds," he explained.
+"Guess he figured I'd tire later on.
+Maybe he was right.
+I just couldn't seem to get going."

 SUGAR RAY RETURN

 The rematch, inevitable in those days, was made for Boston, in April 1960, and Robinson tuned up by disposing of Tony Baldoni in just one minute 40 seconds.
-However, Pender injured his right heel in training and the fight had to be put back until June.
+However, Pender injured his right heel in training and the fight had to be postponed until June.
 Robinson caused another hitch in the build-up when he walked out of a proposed warm-up fight in Baltimore.
-Ile refused to fight against a last-minute substitute, leaving the crowd of 2,014 disappointed and angry.
-The Maryland Commission suspended Robinson's licence, and the NBA said they would instruct their member states to honour the suspension.
+He refused to fight against a last-minute substitute, leaving the crowd of 2,014 disappointed and angry.
+The Maryland Commission suspended Robinson's license, and the NBA said they would instruct their member states to honor the suspension.

-Like their first encounter it was very close and hard to score. judge Johnny Savko had it 147-142 for Pender. referee Jul McCarron made it 146-144 to Robinson. and judge Jim Carrig scored an outrageously wide 149-138 in Pender's favour ? suggesting that the veteran ex-champion had won only one round and drawn two out of 15.
+Like their first encounter it was very close and hard to score.
+Judge Johnny Savko had it 147-142 for Pender.
+Referee Jul McCarron made it 146-144 to Robinson.
+And judge Jim Carrig scored an outrageously wide 149-138 in Pender's favor, suggesting that the veteran ex-champion had won only one round and had drawn two out of 15.